stepanataccolade/docsv2/sources/ci_subscriptions.md

 <a name="ci_byoh"></a>
 ### Adding your own build infrastructure (BYOH)
 By default, all your builds run inside build containers hosted on Shippable's infrastructure.
 However, you can choose to run your builds on your own infrastructure, i.e. you can 'Bring your own hosts (BYOH)'.
-To understand the advantages of BYOH, check out the [CI Overview section](ci_overview.md).
+To understand the advantages of BYOH, check out the [Running builds on your machines section](ci_byoh.md).

 The 'Build Infrastructure' section lets you set up your own infrastructure if desired.
 To do so, select the radio button for `I want to use my own build machines` and follow instructions for adding a build node below.